 Market research has found that the indication of magnesium content on many products can be misleading or false because the compound itself is indicated as magnesium, although the elementary magnesium is only a small fragment of its makeup, as outlined by the percentages indicated above.

-In our products, we, of course use only “fully reacted” version of everything, including magnesium.
+In our products, we, of course, use only “fully reacted” version of everything, including magnesium.

-A brief summary of the beneficial effects of magnesium:
+A brief summary of the magnesium benefits:

 Improvement of muscle work/sports performance, prevention of muscle cramps, boosting muscle regeneration, boosting the immune system, prevention of cardiovascular problems, activity against calcification (calcium deposits), supporting heart muscles, significant contra-stress effect, better sleeping, clearer thinking, more energetic days.